Jacob-Aldrich/G8-DX1138-IAP/README.txt

 * A genuine survivor asking for help
 * A Skinwalker pretending to be human
 * Hostile people attempting to enter the house
-* Skinwalkers attacking after several days
+* Skinwalkers attacking
-* Random events providing risks, rewards or information

-During visitor scenarios, you may be given choices such as:

-* **Do Nothing / Reject**
-* **Let Them In / Befriend Them**

-Your choices can affect:
+* Abandoned supplies or hidden stashes

-* Survivors
+* Emergency crates
-* Resources
+* Door repairs

+Scenario choices can:

+* Add or remove resources
+* Injure or remove survivors
+* Damage or repair the door
-* Whether you become exposed to a Skinwalker
+* Reveal a Skinwalker
+* Start combat

+Possible decision types include:

+* **Send someone**
+* **Yes or No**
+* **Use an item**
+* **Choose someone**

 ---

-# 7. Identifying Skinwalkers
+# 9. Identifying Skinwalkers

+Skinwalkers can imitate human speech and appearance.

-Skinwalkers are not always immediately obvious.
+They are not always immediately obvious.

 Possible clues include:

 * Incorrect grammar
-* Strange spelling mistakes
+* Strange spelling
 * Eerie or unnatural dialogue
 * Suspicious behaviour
 * Contradictory information

 These clues are meant to create uncertainty.

-A suspicious person is not necessarily a Skinwalker.
+**A suspicious person is not necessarily a Skinwalker.**

+Trusting the wrong person can cost resources, health or lives.

 ---

-# 8. Combat
+# 10. Combat

-Combat is turn-based.
+Combat is **turn-based**.

-The player/survivor and enemy take turns performing actions.

-Entities have:
+Outdoor encounters can create **one or two Skinwalkers**.

+The player chooses an action:

+**Attack** or **Defend**

+### Attack

+Choose an enemy target and attack using the character's combat value and equipment.

+Damage is affected by:

+* Attack value
+* Equipment effectiveness
+* Random damage variation
-* **HP**
+* Skinwalker weapon multipliers

+Human attacks have a **90%–110% random damage variation**.

+### Defend

+Defending reduces the next incoming hit by **half**.

+### Companions

+Living companions take **AI-controlled turns**.

+They usually attack the **lowest-health enemy**, but may sometimes defend.

+### Enemy Turn

+Surviving Skinwalkers can:

+* Attack a random living party member
-* **Attack**
+* Defend

-Damage reduces HP.
+Combat continues until one side is defeated.

-An Entity dies when its HP reaches **0 or below**.
+A character dies when their HP reaches **0 or below**.

-Defeated dynamically created Entities are removed from the game.
+Defeated combatants are removed from combat, while surviving characters keep their remaining HP after combat.

 ---

-# Winning

-The primary objective is to:

-**Survive until you get rescued.**

-Complete the final rescue/escape scenario and successfully reach the helicopter or safe location.
+# 11. Shelter and Door Durability

+The house door has a maximum durability of **100**.

+* Warning at **40 durability or below**
+* Broken at **0 durability**

+Scenarios can damage or repair the door.

+Keeping the shelter intact is an important part of surviving.

 ---

+# 12. Extraction

+The extraction car can become available starting from **Day 3**.

+At each later day transition, there is a **30% chance** for the car to become available until it appears.

+Once available, the car is placed in a random outer chunk.

+Find the car and interact with it to call the helicopter.

+After calling the helicopter, you must survive **2 additional days** before evacuation.

+---

+# 13. Winning

+The primary victory condition is the **Helicopter Ending**.

+To win:

+1. Survive until the extraction car becomes available.
+2. Explore the surrounding area and find the car.
+3. Interact with the car to call the helicopter.
+4. Survive the **2-day helicopter delay**.
+5. Reach evacuation.

+The ending reports:

+* **Days survived**
+* **Number of surviving recruited survivors**

+---

-# Losing
+# 14. Losing

-The player loses if:

-* The main player dies.
-* A survival condition becomes impossible, such as running out of essential resources with no way to recover.
+The run ends immediately if the **player character dies**.

+Recruited survivors can die without immediately ending the run, but each survivor death reduces:

+* Combat strength
+* Carrying capacity
+* Final survivor count

+---

+# 15. Military Ending

+A **Military Ending** exists as a code path, but it is **not currently connected to the playable progression**.

+It is currently a stretch goal and should not be considered a guaranteed ending.

 ---